We have compiled a list of U.S. 12 manufacturers & brands, which might include large corporations, small companies and individuals.

 ZPacks Offers Lightweight Backpacking Gear: Ultralight Cuben Fiber Tents Tarps Backpacks Down Sleeping Bags Rain Gear Custom Made in the USA Since 2005.
 Cuben Fiber is constructed of a grid of white Dyneema (or spectra) threads laminated to a thin transparent polyester membrane.
 The Dyneema fiber is up to 15 times stronger than steel and up to 40% stronger than aramid fibers on a weight for weight basis.
 Dyneema floats on water and is extremely durable and resistant to moisture, UV light and chemicals.

-This site (usamadeproducts.biz) is a participant in several partner networks, which are affiliate advertising programs which have provided an incentive for us to organize lists of products, keep them accurate & up to date and for us to earn fees by linking to those affiliated sites.
+This site (usamadeproducts.biz) is a participant in the Amazon Services LLC Associates Program, in the eBay Partner Network and others, which are affiliate advertising programs which have provided an incentive for us to organize lists of tents, keep it accurate & up to date and for us to earn fees by linking to those affiliated sites.
 This relationship does not add to the cost of any product or item sold on any respective site.